There was a problem with your submission.

 4.2 Members who are 60 days in arrears of settling their dues or other obligations shall be deemed to have renounced their membership.
 They remain liable for any sums outstanding provided they have been served with a registered letter reminding them to pay.

-5.1 There shall be three categories of memberships in the Association, namely Ordinary Members, Associate Members and Honorary Members.
+5.1 There shall be three categories of membership in the Association, namely, Ordinary Members, Associate Members and Honorary Members.

 5.2 Residents of Singapore are eligible for all categories for which they qualify but non-residents are eligible only as Associate Members.
 Associate Members who are non-residents are not eligible for reciprocal membership of foreign correspondent associations in their country of residence.